IBM/zowe-cli-cics-deploy-plugin/docs/README.md

 The typical usage pattern for cics-deploy is to start with an existing Node.js application in the working directory and to construct the CICS Bundle from it.
 This directory will typically include an NPM [package.json](https://docs.npmjs.com/files/package.json) file, though it is not required to do so.

-1. Change directory to the root of the Node.js application
+1. Change directory to the root of the Node.js application.

 2. Issue the `zowe cics-deploy generate bundle` command.